notagenius/virtual_laser_cutter/README.md

 tidy .svg is expected for decent result, which means
 - no redundant path, no redundant nodes
 - well grouped, one piece one group
-- path needs to be filled for proper mesh, e.g.
+- path needs to be filled for proper mesh, like this

 ![svg](/doc/sample_Box_fill.svg)